Masterpiece Story: Reclining Mother and Child II by Paula Modersohn-Becker

 Does any image say primal love more than this powerful painting by Paula Modersohn-Becker?
 It is an artwork that includes not just children but also beautifully portrays the love that adults, parents and carers bestow on the young and vulnerable of our species.

 It is said that children require love above all things.
-And that is what we see in the image above, Paula Modersohn Becker’s Mother And Child Reclining.
+And that is what we see in the image above, Paula Modersohn-Becker’s Mother And Child Reclining.

-Modersohn Becker often painted children, partly because they were easily accessible in the family homes around her studio.
+Modersohn-Becker often painted children, partly because they were easily accessible in the family homes around her studio.
 They were real, unsentimental.
 She was born in Germany and was one of the most important members of the early Expressionist movement, although she sold only three paintings in her lifetime.
 She was the first female painter to experiment with nude self-portraits.

-I am becoming something – I am living the most intensely happy period of my life.”
-Sadly, she was to die just a year later.
+I am becoming something – I am living the most intensely happy period of my life.

-In these days when we read of poverty, neglect, child slavery and child prostitution, let us remember that each of us has something to offer to the children of the world.
+These days when we read of poverty, neglect, child slavery and child prostitution, let us remember that each of us has something to offer to the children of the world.
 You don’t need to be a parent to know that we owe food and shelter, security and safety, education and good health to all the children on our planet.
 And, of course, love.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!